-Gaia Bernstein is a Law Professor, Director of the Institute for Privacy Protection and Co-Director of the Gibbons Institute for Law Science and Technology at the Seton Hall University School of Law.
+Gaia Bernstein is a Law Professor, Co-Director of the Institute for Privacy Protection and Co-Director of the Gibbons Institute for Law Science and Technology at the Seton Hall University School of Law.
 She writes teaches and lectures in the intersection of law, technology, health and privacy.
 Gaia is also the mother of three children who grew up in a world of smartphones, iPads and social networks.

 Gaia has academic degrees in both law and psychology.
 Her research combines findings from psychology, sociology, science and technology studies with law and policy.
 Gaia’s research has been featured extensively by the media including the New York Times, Forbes, ABC News and Psychology Today.